-The Social Work Club offers students interested in social work as a major or minor the opportunity to establish relationships with other students in the field.
-This Club provides students the unique opportunity to sponsor programs and activities promoting social work programs.
+The Social Work Club offers students interested in social work as a major the opportunity to establish relationships with other students in the field.
+This Club provides students the unique opportunity to sponsor programs and activities promoting that promote positive activities at the university and community levels.
+Participation is mandatory.